devadvent/puzzle-1/README.md

 ![](README.cover.jpg)

+⚠️ For detailed information about the contest, check out [devadvent/readme](https://github.com/devadvent/readme/) ⚠️

 # Dev Advent Calendar 🎅 Puzzle 1 - Rescue Rudolf

 Weeks before Christmas, Santa's reindeers start practicing their flying in order to be fit for the big night.